libsdl-org/SDL/docs/README-migration.md

 You should set the event.common.timestamp field before passing an event to SDL_PushEvent().
 If the timestamp is 0 it will be filled in with SDL_GetTicksNS().

-You should not call SDL_free() on the data in SDL_EVENT_DROP_FILE, SDL manages the memory for events internally, you no longer have to free the data yourself.
+Event memory is now managed by SDL, so you should not free the data in SDL_EVENT_DROP_FILE, and if you want to hold onto the text in SDL_EVENT_TEXT_EDITING and SDL_EVENT_TEXT_INPUT events, you should make a copy of it.

 Mouse events use floating point values for mouse coordinates and relative motion values.
 You can get sub-pixel motion depending on the platform and display scaling.